jokecamp/jokecamp.com/_posts/2017-01-26-angular-whitespace-validator-directive.md

 - angular2
 ---

-How do we create a custom validator directive to treat **whitespace as invalid** in Angular (Angular2)?
+How do we create a custom validator directive to treat **whitespace as invalid** in Angular (Angular 2)?
 The built in angular `required` input is easily fooled by a run of spaces so lets create our own validator.
 I read the [Angular.io Custom Validator](https://angular.io/docs/ts/latest/cookbook/form-validation.html#!#custom-validation) docs for you.

 We can use this rather simple idea to demonstrate a validator with unit testing, wrapped in a simple directive.